 The figures are from a study by Skipton building society but, to be honest, studies that conclude Brits aren’t saving enough, and splurge their cash on things they don’t need, are 10 a penny.

 The big question is: Why don’t people save?
 And here’s where it gets complicated.
 Although your income is obviously a factor – you can’t save what you don’t have – the way you think about money plays a big part too.
 It’s a big psychological shift from spender to saver but it’s not impossible.

 Of course, you’ll need a home for your savings.
 How about the easyMoney innovative finance (IF) ISA?
 You can invest up to £20,000 a year and the returns are tax-free.
-The annualised target return is 7.28% and all lending is secured by UK property, giving you extra peace of mind.
+The annualised target return is between 3.4-8% and all lending is secured by UK property, giving you extra peace of mind.
 You can ask to withdraw your money at any time.

 Here’s how to get in the savings habit: